Sweeping conquests test US hopes of more moderate Taliban - NewsBreak

 Some European diplomats are more skeptical than Americans that international opinion can sway the Taliban.
 So is Afghanistan's president.

-The Taliban largely have honored at least one part of their deal with Trump, holding off from attacks on withdrawing U.S. forces.
+The Taliban largely are honoring one key part of their deal with Trump, holding off from attacks on withdrawing U.S. forces.

 The deal's core requirement for Americans says the Taliban can't again allow al-Qaida or anyone else to use Afghanistan to threaten the United States or its allies.